MetOffice/fab/docs/source/overview.rst

-In the snippet above we don't tell the compiler which files to compile, by default it reads the list created by the previous step.
+In the snippet above we don't tell the compiler which files to compile, by default it reads the list created in the previous step.

 Multiprocessing
 ===============